All Episodes

 So I've talked a number of times about an AI company called Anthropic, one of the big ones.

-And finding out today, the Washington Examiner's writing, Samantha Joe Roth, that uh their backers, anthropic backers have given lots of money to Democrats, and uh a lot of it happened before the um the federal government created an AI vendor list approval, in other words, allowed them to be selling their stuff to the uh federal government.
+And finding out today, the Washington Examiner's writing, Samantha Joe Roth, that their backers, anthropic backers, have given lots of money to Democrats.

-Um I guess the Trump administration is uh looking at uh looking at them kind of carefully.
+So I guess the Trump administration is looking at them kind of carefully.

-So are they gonna do something to them?
+So were they going to do something to him?

 So the development raises questions about political influence.